to the COVID pandemic the informations on this website are temporarily

 on tudong in Thailand and Germany.
 After that he spent some time in

 New Zealand at Vimutti monastery and on tudong.
+He has lived at Muttodaya since the beginning.

 The monastic community Muttodaya does not run a blog and does not participate in